RenderKit/ospray/README.md

 [^6]: respectively $(127, 127, 255)$ for 8 bit textures

-[^7]: This is currently not implemented, i.e. all channels of the
+[^7]: This is currently not implemented, i.e., all channels of the
     framebuffer are always updated.

 [^8]: That way applications can also register a member function of a C++